-Osinbajo Receives 2017 Budget - Nigeria Today
+Osinbajo receives 2017 Budget - Nigeria Today

-He also disclosed that after the completion of the budget process the acting president will assent to the bill but was not specific on the day Osinbajo will sign it.
+“The bill has 30 days within which it will be assented to, but the process can be completed within two or three days.

-He added”So, it is not possible to say it will be assented to in so, so and so day or in two or three days.
-It’s upon the completipn of the process that it will be assented to by the president and the president here now is the acting president.”
+“So, it is not possible to say it will be assented to in so, so and so day or in two or three days.

+“It is upon the completion of the process that it will be assented to by the President, and the President here now is the Acting President.”

+In a tweet, the Senior Special Assistant on Media and Publicity, Laolu Akande, said that the Appropriation Bill was undergoing diligent consideration.

 Do you something awesome to share with the world?
 Click here to share